 I’m frightened of asking for help, because I feel so low.

 I’m frightened of peoples reactions, who tell me I’m being silly or over-reacting or that I should be thankful for all the incredible things I have in my life.
 I know.
 And I am thankful.
 Incredibly.
 But I’m still finding it hard.

 I’ve been feeling unwell, both physically and emotionally, and I can’t put my finger on a reason.

 We have other worries too.
 I’ve been inadvertently sacked from my job, with no notice or cause.
-Hubs is working his ass off in a new job to support us, but we are slipping into a financial black hole.
+Jonny is working his ass off in a new job to support us, but we are slipping into a financial black hole.
 But that seems to neither here nor there, in the grand scheme of my mind.

 I’ve not had depression, since my teenage years, with the exception of a few winters of SAD (seasonal affective disorder) in my pre-parenting years.
 Even then, as a teenager, I dealt with it by myself.
 I fixed myself with words and poetry, instead of a doctor.

 I don’t want to admit that this could be the early stages of depression.
 It’s only been a week.
 Maybe two.
 There are good days and bad days.
 I’m good at hiding it too.
 It might not go as far as depression, but this low iodine diet, sure isn’t helping.
 It’s nearly day 6.
 Day 7 will be halfway there.
 Perhaps I could just live off smoothies for while and put the weight back on after?

 Tomorrow I want to have the courage, to pick up the phone and make an appointment with the lovely psychologist at Maggies Cancer Centre.
 I want to.
 But I don’t see how sobbing in his office, instead of at home, is going to make much difference.
 Wanting to do something, and doing it, are two very different things.